damonjavert/jps2sm/README.md

 ### Linux
 Your distro's primary repos may not include packages for python3.8.
 Using `apt-get install python3` for example may only install python3.6 (or even earlier) and due to the use of the walrus operator jps2sm requires python 3.8.
 Debian and Fedora based distros can follow this guide: https://docs.python-guide.org/starting/install3/linux/ .

+## Legal Disclaimer
+Use of jps2sm is not illegal but piracy probably is in your country.
+Data transferred using jps2sm should be used to maintain backup copies on JPopSuki and SugoiMusic.

+The developers of jps2sm are assuming that you own the original file and hold NO RESPONSIBILITY if further to the use of this software the files are misused in any way and cannot be held responsible for what uploads are created on SugoiMusic as a result.

+jps2sm is not a torrent client and only migrates and validates metadata and not the actual data/files themselves.